manolopygithub/firebird_database_utilities/README.md

 Description
 ============
-This repository contains some Firebird database libraries and utilities that I have developed and used in personal projects over many years of professional life as a developer.
+This repository contains some Firebird database libraries and utilities that I have developed and used in personal projects over the years